 -

-- Surgical Masks are required in the Oak Home Area
+- Masks are now required throughout the entire home

 - Ensure the Public Health 4 moments of Hand Hygiene are followed